Ftalxx/Quantum_Guitar/README.md

 This project asks:
 - *What if we could listen to quantum behavior the same way we listen to a song?*
 - *What if collapsing a quantum wave felt like resolving a chord progression?*
-- *What if uncertainty wasn’t chaos—but harmony we haven’t learned to hear yet?*
+- *What if uncertainty wasn’t chaos but harmony we haven’t learned to hear yet?*

 By using sound as a medium for quantum interaction, I’m not just building a tool, I’m trying to **bridge two invisible worlds**.
 One that we’ve studied through physics, and one we’ve lived through music.
 Even if that music is not culturally pleasing to us there is some kind of noise being made.